 Move 1: Spinal Articulation

-- Stand at the end of your mat with feet and legs pressed together with neutral hips and spine.
-Arms by your side.
+- Stand at the end of your mat with your feet and legs pressed together with neutral hips and spine and your arms by your side.

 - Lift your arms toward the ceiling.

-- Exhale and hinge from the hips and fold forward with arms stretching toward the floor, finger tips inches from the ground.
+- Exhale and hinge from the hips and fold forward with arms stretching toward the floor until your fingertips are a few inches from the ground.

-- Take three big breaths in the hinge position, keeping core engaged and strong.
+- Take three big breaths in the hinge position, keeping your core engaged.

-- As you stand, let your core initiate the lift to stack your vertebrae one on top of the other as you exhale to stand.
+- Exhale as you stand, initiating the lift from your core, and stack your vertebrae one on top of the other.